sntcristian/ZibaldoNER/README.md

-# ZibaldonED
+# ZibaldoNER

-## extract silver annotations for Entity Disambiguation from digitalzibaldone
+## Extract Silver Annotations for Named Entity Recognition from digitalzibaldone

 This repository contains the source code used to extract silver annotations from the [DigitalZibaldone](https://digitalzibaldone.net/), a web platform that contains an XML/TEI editions of Giacomo Leopardi's *Zibaldone di pensieri*.